west757/PayLES/README.md

 - info column for each pay
 - disallow drills and tsp when not allowed
 - submit TSP rate and rework TSP rate validation
-- determine if sign is needed as metadata
 - rework tsp recommendations

 mid-term: